 Do you sometimes feel like you’re stumbling around in the dark?
 Like you don’t know what’s working and what isn’t in your business?
 Like you just want some answers?

-Eat a power bar, pull on your potholing boots and check your chest harness because we’re descending into the dark places.
+Put a power bar in your pocket, pull on your potholing boots and check your chest harness because we’re descending into the dark places.
 Here are ten ways to torpedo your wholesale business.

 1. Be bored by your work.